StikiStock/NeuGlass/README.md

 # NeuGlass - A Glassmorphism-themed Tailwind Template

-A responsive HTML design flavoured by TailwindCSS ~ Portraying your personal about-me card with beautiful glassmorphism design! 💥
+A responsive Tailwind portfolio theme ~ Portraying your personal about-me card with beautiful glassmorphism design; it is lightweight and easy-to-modify.

 ## Features